ShrutiParulekar/A-B-Testing-for-E-Commerce-Webpage-Conversion-Enhancement/README.md

 ## Objective
 The primary goal of this project was to use data-driven techniques to assess whether the new webpage design could enhance user conversions compared to the existing design.
 The A/B test was designed to provide insights that would inform a decision on whether to implement the new design, keep the current one, or explore further optimization opportunities.

+##Design of the experiment¶
+Objective: The objective of the experiment is to determine whether the new web page leads to a higher conversion rate compared to the old page for an e-commerce website.

+Hypotheses:

+Null Hypothesis (H0): The conversion rate of the old page is equal to or higher than the conversion rate of the new page.
+Alternative Hypothesis (H1): The conversion rate of the new page is higher than the conversion rate of the old page.

 ## Dataset
 The project utilized a dataset containing over 290,000 user sessions, including information on which version of the webpage the user was exposed to (`old_page` or `new_page`), and whether the user converted (completed a desired action, such as making a purchase).